35 Wonderful Christmas Gifts for 7 Year Old Girls

 X5 Kids Digital Camera with Unicorn Case

-Why we like it: She photographs breakfast cereal from seventeen angles
+Why I like it: She photographs breakfast cereal from seventeen angles

 My daughter discovered this camera buried under birthday wrapping paper three months ago.
 Since then, I’ve transferred 2,847 photos off the memory card.
 Extreme closeups of our cat’s whiskers, her friend Maya’s nostrils, every single Squishmallow arranged in rainbow order.